Posted: Thursday, Apr 11,2019 | Time: 07:04 am | Edited by: The Lottery Lab Staff

 A drunk driver named Clark Morse with 16 prior arrests slammed into Cynthia, killing her sister and paralyzing Cynthia from the chest down.
 She was planning to travel the world with her husband, instead, she was confined to a wheelchair, mourning her sister.
 She was unable to even feed herself or comb her hair.
 The drunk driver was sentenced to prison for a minimum of 28 years.
 Cynthia said she’d give all her winnings back if she could get her sister back or only walk again.

 If you’ve seen the 2008 movie “21”, then you know that MIT students are always finding ways to beat the system!
 The movie was actually a fictionalized tale of college students who devised a math formula to win at blackjack.
 The actual story was a bit different from the movie.
 Students used card counting, a technique that predicts the probability that upcoming cards will primarily high or low.
 When players expect high cards they raise bets and vice versa.
 The movie made it seem like doing this required a wizard or photographic memory but in actuality, counting cards just require and keeping track of the decks.
-While this technique is legal, the problem is that the dealer may notice that you are raising and lowering your best and winning a lot of money.
+While this technique is legal, the problem is that the dealer may notice that you are raising and lowering your bets and winning a lot of money.
 When this happens, you may be asked to leave or the casino may switch dealers (and decks) on you.

 The MIT student syndicate handled this problem by working as a team.
 They assigned different members with different tasks.
 A few members would count cards and signal the counts to a third member, who would bet exclusively at high count tables.
 Then other members would simply distract the dealers with huge bets of their own, ignoring the count and roughly breaking even.
 They won big and even established an investment company to handle their bankrolls.

 There’s another blackjack legend who did better than the MIT team within a time span of just 6 months in 2011.
 Don Johnson didn’t count cards, instead, he negotiated special rules with the casinos to get an edge.
 Those rules helped him to grab some more winnings the more he played.
 He identified some casinos with favorable house rules and played at tables with an optimal number of decks.
-There are casinos which allow only one split and may ban splitting aces at all but Johnson focused on tables that allowed him split any favorable hand into up to 4 separate hands.
+There are casinos that allow only one split and may ban splitting aces at all but Johnson focused on tables that allowed him split any favorable hand into up to 4 separate hands.
 He also only gambled with dealers who stopped drawing when their hand totaled 17 AND included an ace.
 But the biggest advantage he had was a guaranteed payback.

-There are casinos which lure high-rollers by offering 10% paybacks.
+There are casinos that lure high-rollers by offering 10% paybacks.
 Johnson negotiated a massive 20% payback.
-Which means that if he won $500,000, he’d get to keep everything, and if he lost that amount, he’d still get $100,000 back.
+This means that if he won $500,000, he’d get to keep everything, and if he lost that amount, he’d still get $100,000 back.
 Moreover, he negotiated the right to bet up to $25,000 a hand.
 This would never help a typical player but it helped Johnson because he had an edge over the house.
 With his quick wit and accurate calculations, he managed to win about $15 million from 3 casinos in just 6 months.

 The world of gaming is full of adventure, disappointment, and opportunity.
 We hope you enjoyed reading.
 For more information and entertaining news and stories, Subscribe to us!